Mi-LeV/DlVideosFromYt/README.md

 * Download this video in the new folder
 * And ask you again for a title of a video or of a playlist...

+__You can now directly paste the URL of the playlist or of the video in the search prompt__

 **WINDOW-VERSION COMING SOON !**
 (window.py is in progress...)